Signed in as:

 Greetings in the name of the Lord:

-I am Father Ronald Haft, one of your Parochial Vicars.
+am Father Ronald Haft, your current Pastoral Administrator.
 I would like to share a short biography about myself.
 I was born in 1966 and raised in Colerain Township.
 Our family consisted of Dad (Dick), Mom (Ruth), and older brothers Rick and Ray.
-Our family is Catholic but fell away from the faith during my childhood.
-I attended Ann Weigel Elementary, White Oak Junior High and Colerain High School, graduating in 1985.
+Our family is Catholic, but fell away from the faith during my childhood.
+I attended Ann Weigel Elementary, White Oak Junior High, and Colerain High School, graduating in 1985.
 I completed the Cincinnati Technical College Culinary Arts Program in 1987.

 In March of 1993, I returned to the practice of the Catholic Faith, receiving First Communion in September 1993 and Confirmation, in March 1994.